 “We’re either the best-funded Web series of all time, a sort of mid-road healthy TV pilot, or a super-low budget movie,” director Stewart Hendler said in an interview.

 The clips of “Forward Unto Dawn” will stay online through Nov.
 23, then disappear until Dec.
 4, when a Blu-ray disc goes on sale that includes an added 15 minutes, for a suggested $28.99.
-The film will also be available for download from Apple Inc. (AAPL)’s iTunes, Microsoft’s Zune Marketplace and other online movie stores.
+The film will also be available for download from Apple Inc. (AAPL:US)’s iTunes, Microsoft’s Zune Marketplace and other online movie stores.

 Microsoft almost didn’t make a “Halo” movie.
 In 2006, the company shelved plans for a live-action theatrical release with Universal Pictures and Twentieth Century Fox over financial concerns, Variety reported at the time.
 The trade publication put the budget at $135 million.